bjornmeansbear/lectureScripts/ASustainableDesigner.md

 The work was meant to just be “good graphic design” — that it should look like other design, yet be more “good” in that it also embraced various aspects of Sustainability.

 To find new visual themes for sustainable design to draw from.

+The message revolved around variants of “include sustainable thinking more authentically in your life (and through your life, into your design practice).”

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±